bdslab/TARNAS/README.md

    Once the desired cleaning options have been selected, you must press the `CLEAN button` to start cleaning on the uploaded files.

    At this point, the user will be asked to choose where to save the cleaned files, and if successful, a report will be shown of the number of files cleaned and saved in the location specified by the user.
-4. `TRANSLATION OPTIONS`: they are on the `right side` side of TARNAS and allow the user to translate a file from one format to another.<br>Allowed translations:
+4. `TRANSLATION OPTIONS`: they are on the `center side` side of TARNAS and allow the user to translate a file from one format to another.<br>Allowed translations:
       |                          | **Dot-Bracket no seq.** | **Dot-Bracket** | **BPSEQ** | **Fasta** | **AAS** | **AAS no seq.** | **CT** |
       |--------------------------|-----------------------------|------------------|-----------|-----------|---------|--------------------|--------|
       | **Dot-Bracket no seq.** | -                           | **X**            | **X**     | **X**     | **X**   | ✓                  | **X**  |